robertseaton/robertseaton.github.com/_posts/2014-03-06-why-do-we-think.markdown

 Cambridge Handbook of Intelligence* -- but it only goes so far as to list the different theories, not evaluate the plausibility of each.

-However, I am a man on a blog, which means I have free reign to speculate.
+However, I am a man on a blog, which means I have free rein to speculate.
 I'm partial to the notion that intelligence evolved, fundamentally, to be weaponized in disputes against other humans.